open-biotech/bio-rtd/README.md

 For more information see the [Documentation](https://open-biotech.github.io/bio-rtd-docs/).

+For theoretical backgorund see our scientific publication: https://doi.org/10.1002/biot.202000008.

 ## Documentation

 The documentation can be accessed at https://open-biotech.github.io/bio-rtd-docs/ or by building a local version.